OzFlux/logger_code/README.md

 that the delay is changed to 1 scan (and associated documentation line in initial comments - line 8).
 Any new conditionally-compiled programs should be generated from the corrected version rather than the original.
-3) The current code in "OzFlux_std_2023_v1.CR6" has diverged significantly from the original program in terms of variable names, so cannot simply be reproduced by conditionally compiling the original program.
+3) The current code in the standard programs has diverged significantly from the original program in terms of variable names, so cannot simply be reproduced by conditionally compiling the original program.
 This is not ideal, but the only alternative would be to change the variable names for all possible instrument combinations.
 As it stands, one of the aims with respect to naming conventions is where possible to